Q: What is ACAF?

 Q: Can I take the ACAF if I am an internationally trained accountant?

 A: Yes.
-As an internationally trained accountant, you may find that ACAF provides a helpful intermediate step in establishing an accounting career in Canada by providing a Canadian credential that recognizes international education and experience.
-You may be exempt from individual technical courses if you have passed academic equivalents and meet our minimum grade requirement.
-You can complete the ACAF program online before arriving in Canada; however, the course examinations must be taken in person and will be offered across Canada and internationally in designated locations within Bermuda, the Caribbean, the Americas and Asia-Pacific markets.
+As an internationally-trained accountant, you may find the ACAF provides a helpful intermediate step in establishing an accounting career in Canada by providing a Canadian credential that recognizes international education and experience.
+You may be exempted from individual technical courses, of which there are six, if you have passed academic equivalents and meet our minimum grade requirement.
+You can complete the ACAF program online before arriving in Canada; the course examinations, however, must be taken in person and will be offered in certain locations within the Americas, the Caribbean, and Asian-Pacific markets.